honeycombio/terraform-provider-honeycombio/docs/data-sources/slos.md

 # Data Source: honeycombio_slos

-The SLOs data source allows the SLOs of a dataset to be retrieved.
+The SLOs data source retrieves the SLOs of a dataset, with the option of narrowing the retrieval by providing a `detail_filter`.

 ## Example Usage